 Sources of help and support when looking for work

-A DEA can help you in your search for work, or to gain new skills.
+A work coach can help you in your search for work, or to gain new skills.
 They can also tell you about disability friendly employers in your area.

-When you’re looking for work, look for the ‘positive about disabled people’ symbol (with 2 ticks) on adverts and application forms.
-The symbol means the employer is committed to employing disabled people.
-If a job advert displays the symbol, you’ll be guaranteed an interview if you meet the basic conditions for the job.
+When you’re looking for work, look for the ‘disability confident’ logo on adverts and application forms.
+The logo means the employer is committed to employing disabled people.
+If a job advert displays the logo, you’ll be guaranteed an interview if you meet the basic conditions for the job.

 Work programmes and grants